aws/event-ruler/README.md

 ## Static Rule Matching

-There is a single static boolean method `Ruler.matches(event, rule)` - both arguments are provided as JSON strings.
+There is a single static boolean method `Ruler.matchesRule(event, rule)` - both arguments are provided as JSON strings.

+NOTE: There is another deprecated method called `Ruler.matches(event, rule)`which should not be used as its results are inconsistent with `rulesForJSONEvent()` and `rulesForEvent()`

 ## Matching with a Machine